RafalCielenkiewicz/CS2-Head-Detection-Aimbot-AI-Powered-Real-Time-Vision-System-/README.md

 ## How It Works

 1. **Training**
-   - Public head-detection dataset with thousands of labeled samples https://universe.roboflow.com/yolov10-i15mj/headshot-yxiei/browse?queryText=&pageSize=50&startingIndex=0&browseQuery=true
+   - - Public head-detection dataset with thousands of labeled samples [Roboflow dataset](https://universe.roboflow.com/yolov10-i15mj/headshot-yxiei/browse)
    - Trained on Google Colab with GPU using YOLOv8
    - Tested different configurations to optimize accuracy vs speed